calvin-cs262-fall20-teamF/Project/online-help.md

 1) scroll through the list of locations
 2) check how busy each dining hall is

--- Note there are two similar options here!
-This will be fixed later on!
-3) check max capacity of the location
+3) check maximum capacity of the location
-3) check number displayed underneath Current Capacity

 4) choose a dining hall to submit a report for

 ## 1.1 - Browsing Locations